etcd-io/etcd/Documentation/2.0/configuration.md

 ##### -max-snapshots
 + Maximum number of snapshot files to retain (0 is unlimited)
 + default: 5
++ The default for users on Windows is unlimited, and manual purging down to 5 (or your preference for safety) is recommended.

 ##### -max-wals
 + Maximum number of wal files to retain (0 is unlimited)
 + default: 5
++ The default for users on Windows is unlimited, and manual purging down to 5 (or your preference for safety) is recommended.

 ##### -cors
 + Comma-separated white list of origins for CORS (cross-origin resource sharing).